-A Hong Kong joint venture fronted by a privately-held affiliate of Wing Tai Group has agreed to buy an office building in London for around £225 million ($282 million), according to an account by the UK media.
+A Hong Kong joint venture fronted by a privately-held affiliate of Wing Tai Group has agreed to buy an office building in London for around £225 million ($282 million), according to market sources who were in contact with Mingtiandi.

 The Hong Kong investor is said to be purchasing 8 Salisbury Square, a 155,000 square foot (14,400 square metre) property just south of Fleet Street, from London-based real estate company Greycoat and alternative asset manager Cheyne Capital Management for around 6.25 percent less than the sellers asking price